googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 1. If the folder at the local path already exists :
 Throws a `FileAlreadyExistsException` :
-    >" **FileAlreadyExistsException :** Folder Mapped to the local path provided already exists."
+    > **FileAlreadyExistsException :** Folder Mapped to the local path provided already exists.

 ## File Exists API